Lovers in a Dangerous Time: Covers

 "Lovers in a Dangerous Time" was covered by Dan Fogelberg on his album The Wild Places, which was released in August 1990 by Epic Records.

 The song was subsequently covered by Barenaked Ladies on the 1991 Cockburn tribute album Kick at the Darkness.
 Released as their debut single, it became their first top 40 hit on the Canadian charts, reaching No. 16 the week of February 15, 1992.
 It also appeared on their greatest hits compilation Disc One: All Their Greatest Hits (1991–2001).

-Additional covers have been recorded by Canadian singer Frazey Ford, Canadian duo the Royal Oui, and Oysterband.